countryside

 It’s Harvest Time

 Extracting, or the honey harvest, is going to befall almost every beekeeper if their efforts are successful and the site of those activities can vary from a garage or the family kitchen to large facilities specifically designed and built for handling the harvest.
-Many of the new hobbyists may quickly find that harvesting honey in the kitchen can be a test of spousal relations.

 Read More